Holi Celebrations In Mathura: Braj Ki Holi 2025

 Chhadi Mar Holi is celebrated primarily in the town of Gokul, Uttar Pradesh, India.

-Widow’s Holi in Vrindavan – A Beautiful Change
+Widow’s Holi in Vrindavan

 Mathura Holi Celebrations

 Sure you haven’t heard about this one, ever.
 We all are aware of the cruel traditions that widows in India have to adopt.
 The widowed women aren’t allowed to play with colours or even wear anything colourful.
-A lot of times, they were also sent to widow houses in Vrindavan and Varanasi shed worldly dreams and embrace spirituality.
-But recently, the widows of Pagal Baba Vidhwa Ashram in Vrindavan broke all norms and split colours on each other on Holi.
+A lot of times, they were also sent to widow houses in Vrindavan and Varanasi, shed worldly dreams and embrace spirituality.
+But recently, the widows of Pagal Baba Vidhwa Ashram in Vrindavan broke all norms and splashed colours on each other on Holi.
 Since then, the Vidhwa Ashram widows have been playing Holi every year to add some happiness to in their otherwise regular lives.

 Do not forget to stop by and celebrate the festival with these beautiful souls.
 Spreading love and happiness only increases it multiple times.

-When is Widow’s Holi celebrated?
+When is Widow’s Holi celebrated in 2025?

-Where do Widows celebrate Holi in Vrindavan?
+Where do widows celebrate Holi in Vrindavan?

-Holi at Banke Bihari – Celebrate with the Lord!
+Holi at Banke Bihari

 Holi Celebration in Mathura